 From minor repairs and maintenance, to complete refits, new builds in wood and fibreglass, teak decks, full gloss paints to touch-up paint, gelcoat repairs and osmosis repairs.

 Western Work Boats are marine contractors providing offshore work boats, crew and services.
-Vessels are suitable for marine survey, research boats, patrol boats, hydrographic boats or seismic boats.
+Our vessels are suitable for marine survey, research, patrol, hydrographic survey, seismic support, offshore towage, marine film support, marine salvage and general marine operations.